A Day in the Life of a Women’s Support Practitioner

 Reflections

-Support work in the UK’s domestic abuse sector is rarely predictable.
-It demands resilience, empathy, and tenacity.
-Every day we walk alongside people on the edge of crisis—helping them find safety, rebuild independence, and feel seen.
-We work with trauma, but we also witness transformation.
+Every day we walk alongside women on the edge of crisis—helping them find safety, rebuild independence, and feel seen.
+Women’s Support Practitioners work with trauma, but also witness transformation.